masakistan/kcollections/README.md

 `kcollections` is a python-like `dict` and `set` that efficiently store kmers as elements or keys of the collection.
 It is designed for building/prototyping bioinformatic tools that rely on kmers but where the included `dict` and `set` consume too much memory for use.

-It uses the [Bloom Filter Trie](https://github.com/GuillaumeHolley/BloomFilterTrie) and is based off code provided [here](https://github.com/anuvedverma/bloom-filter-trie-reddit).
+It implements the [Bloom Filter Trie](https://github.com/GuillaumeHolley/BloomFilterTrie) algorithm.
 This implementation differs from Guillaume et al. by allowing kmers of arbitrary size and by providing generic a generic dictionary/map data structure for associating arbitrary values with kmers.